This article is reviewed regularly by Wego’s editorial team to ensure that the content is up to date & accurate.

 What is a Hajj visa?

-The Hajj visa is one of the most important documents that Hajj pilgrims need to be allowed to perform the Hajj.
-Hajj visas are valid for travel only in the vicinities of Jeddah, Makkah, and Madinah and for travel between these cities.
-These visas are not valid for work or residency.
+The Hajj visa is one of the most important documents that pilgrims need to be allowed to perform the Hajj.
+Hajj visas are valid for travel only within the vicinities of Jeddah, Makkah, and Madinah and between these cities.
+They are not valid for work or residency.
 Unapproved travel outside these areas may result in immigration violations and penalties.

 Book cheap flights to Saudi Arabia